 There are many more office system manufacturers in the world.
-Shipping office systems at a cost effective price point is a challenge.
-Used office cubicles doesn’t keep much value.
+Shipping office systems at a cost-effective price point is a challenge.
+Used office cubicles don’t keep much value.
 Buying new office furniture is expensive.
 Somewhere between these two is the need to transport the furniture.
 Buying or selling office equipment, freight costs are a huge factor in your pricing.

 Whether you are shipping furniture purchased online or direct to customers, FreightCenter does the heavy lifting for you – from the paperwork required, tracking and status notifications, to arranging services through one of the nation’s best freight carriers at the best rates.
 If you have a preferred carrier, chances are they are already a FreightCenter partner.

 Whether you’re shipping a refrigerator to your new home, a couch to a relative, or a television you just bought online, we’ll help ship your items safely and on time, taking care of all the hard work and offering tips and tools along the way.
 Just enter a few short details on the quote form below and you’ll be able to instantly compare low freight rates from all the top LTL carriers in one easy place.